schwabe/ics-openvpn/README.txt

 - Install sdk
 - Install ndk (Version 8d gives strange linker errors, use 8b for now)
+- Make sure that ndk-build is in your build path.

 Do ./build-native.(sh|bat) in the root directory of the project.
+You may need to refresh the project and clean the project in eclipse to have the libraries included the resulting apk.

 Use eclipse with android plugins to build the project.